A Complete Guide to Data Scientist Career Path

 Group Manager

 The last position in the Management Track is a Group Manager.
-However, this position doesn’t need to exist because it’s a role only in larger data science companies.
+This is typically a role that exists only in larger data science companies.
 Smaller companies don’t need the Group Manager position.

 Management Leadership Track

-After reaching the Group Manager position, one of the opportunities for a promotion is a Management Leadership Track.
-It’s a career path where you’re more dedicated to managing people and the company than using your professional data science skills.
+After reaching the Group Manager position, one of the opportunities for a promotion is the Management Leadership Track.
+It’s a career path where you’re more dedicated to managing people and the company than applying your data science expertise.

 Director